 Revision of the Electoral Roll

-Prior to the Church AGM on Wednesday April 27th 2022 there will be a revision of the electoral roll.
+Prior to the Church AGM on Wednesday April 19th 2023 there was a revision of the electoral roll.

 Inclusion on the Electoral Roll is required in order to be entitled to attend the annual parochial church meeting and take part in proceedings.